 “Malice” means conduct which is intended by the defendant to cause injury to the plaintiff or despicable conduct which is carried on by the defendant with a willful and conscious disregard of the rights or safety of others.

-To justify an award of punitive damages under the “malice” test, the plaintiff must establish that:
+To justify an award of punitive damages under the “malice” test, you must establish that:

-- The defendant was aware of the probable dangerous consequences of his conduct, and
+- The defendant was aware of the probable dangerous consequences of their conduct, and

-- He or she willfully and deliberately failed to avoid those consequences.24
+- They willfully and deliberately failed to avoid those consequences.24

 The California Supreme Court has held that this test is met when: